 - arrest you for a California DUI,

-they must have a reasonable suspicion or reasonable belief that you are engaged in criminal activity.
-This reasonable belief is a legal standard known as probable cause.
+they must have a reasonable suspicion or reasonable belief that you are engaged in criminal activity.9 This reasonable belief is a legal standard known as probable cause.

-If these conditions have both been satisfied, the officer must advise you of your Miranda rights or risk having any subsequent statements excluded from evidence.
+If these conditions have both been satisfied, the officer must advise you of your Miranda rights or risk having any subsequent statements excluded from evidence upon a motion by your DUI defense attorney.
 Depending on the significance of those statements, their exclusion could result in reduced or dismissed DUI charges.

 Most likely, the officer will claim that you exhibited

 - a flushed face,

 - slurred speech,